Help for Children with Autism, ADHD and Learning Challenges | Hopeful Neuron | London & Online

 The Hopeful Neuron Method

-This is the sequence we use with every child, and why each step has to happen before the next one can work.
+That's almost always because the work started at the top — with the behaviour — rather than at the bottom, with the nervous system.
+Here's the sequence we use with every child, and why each step has to come before the next one can do anything.

 1

-The nervous system has to feel safe first
+Safety first.
+The nervous system has to come out of survival mode.

 🧠 Brainstem